-Second-year students participate in this one-month Homeless Clinic rotation, which provides podiatric medical care at several clinics for homeless residents of San Francisco.
+PM 788 Second Year Homeless Clinic Rotation (.5 unit) Second year students participate in this one-month Homeless Clinic rotation, which provides podiatric medical care at several clinics for homeless residents of San Francisco.
 This rotation, which is done in collaboration with the City and County of San Francisco, gives students an opportunity to evaluate patients and render podiatric medical services to individuals who do not have access to foot care.
 The Homeless Clinics operate two evenings per week.
 First year students also have an opportunity to visit these clinics to observe as well as participate in patient care.